choraleprelude/tpm-api-examples/TCG.TSS.ESAPI/README.md

 # Developing in a docker container

-A docker container image is also provided for fast prototyping, with all environments set up already in a Ubuntu 18.04 LTS image.
+A docker image is also provided for fast prototyping, with all environments set up already in a Ubuntu 18.04 LTS image.

-Container link in docker hub: https://hub.docker.com/repository/docker/choraleprelude/ubuntu-tpm-dev-env
+Link to docker hub: https://hub.docker.com/repository/docker/choraleprelude/ubuntu-tpm-dev-env

 ## Running the docker container